Thinker (DC Comics): Des Connor

 Des Connor was a villain who also used the name "the Thinker" and faced Batman in Gotham City.
 Possessing telepathic abilities enabling him to amplify the fears of others, Connor began a partnership with hypnotist Marlon Dall.
 Their combined illusions caused the city's most prominent citizens to commit various criminal acts which they used as a distraction for their own heist.
-This Thinker is swiftly beaten by Batman, who is immune to his powers.
+The Thinker is swiftly beaten by Batman, who is immune to his powers.

 Artificial intelligence

-When the re-formed JSA moved into the New York City building formerly owned by Wesley Dodds, Mister Terrific designs a computer system based on the original Thinker's "Thinking Cap" technology and modeled after his brain patterns.
+When the re-formed JSA moves into the New York City building formerly owned by Wesley Dodds, Mister Terrific designs a computer system based on the original Thinker's "Thinking Cap" technology and modeled after his brain patterns.
 The system gains an artificial intelligence and a holographic body.
 As the Thinker, it joins Johnny Sorrow's modern Injustice Society, provides the villains with information about the JSA members, and turns the heroes' headquarters against them.
 The Thinker is defeated by the Star-Spangled Kid and disappears into cyberspace.

 The Thinker A.I. resurfaces in Keystone City to battle Wally West, in an attempt to control every brain in Keystone to increase his power.
 Defeated by Cyborg, he retreats to cyberspace again.
 He has since appeared briefly in some other books, such as JSA Classified #5, joining the Injustice Society alongside former teammates.

 In the series Checkmate, Mister Terrific succeeds Alan Scott to become the second White King of Checkmate.
 He repairs the A.I.
 Thinker's corruption by creating preventative failsafes within his intelligence and promotes him to become the second White King's Bishop.

 In DC Rebirth, the Thinker appears as a member of the Legion of Zoom.

 Unnamed version

-During the 2013–2014 Forever Evil storyline, which took place during "The New 52" era, an unidentified Thinker used his intellect to predict the arrival of the Crime Syndicate of America and is incarcerated in Belle Reve.
-Thinker's brain came at the price of draining energy from the rest of his body while also prematurely aging him.
+During the 2013–2014 Forever Evil storyline, which took place during "The New 52" era, an unidentified Thinker uses his intellect to predict the arrival of the Crime Syndicate of America and is incarcerated in Belle Reve.
+Thinker's brain drains energy from the rest of his body and prematurely ages him.
 When the Crime Syndicate arrive, Thinker is among the villains who swear allegiance to them, intending to claim the body of OMAC (Kevin Kho) for himself.
 He succeeds, only for Kevin to reclaim his body.
-As Thinker's original body is nowhere to be found, Amanda Waller suspects that Thinker is still out there.
+As Thinker's original body is nowhere to be found, Amanda Waller suspects that Thinker is alive.